 We look forward to having you join us for our High Holy Day services, either in person or on Zoom.
 Call the Adath Israel Office 609-896-4977 for more information about attending.

-Here are some of the COVID-related details you should know:
+Here are some additional COVID-related details you should know:

 - Services will be open for both in person and Zoom attendees.